elecostey/item-catalog/README.md

 -------------------------------------------------------------------------------
 - Initially check the status with `ufw status`

+ - `ufw status`
+ -  We need to remove SSH 22 port that is allowed by default
+ - `ufw delete allow 22`
  - `ufw allow 2200/tcp`
  - `ufw allow 80/tcp`
  - `ufw allow 123/udp`